Balt2/CS262_Project3/DesignDecisions.md

 In both cases, we decided to use the same config request type (RECEIVE_MESSAGES) for simplicity.
 Ideally we would define two different types for the two flows, but in this case make do with a single request type.
 It reduces complexity, at the expense of mixing up the right action or response.

+## Wire Protocol

+We initially used the same wire protocol for both sending and receiving.
+However this ended up being a problem, as we started to include fields that were specific to just one type.
+For example, only responses require a response code (success or failure), but we were initialy sending along a dummy response code in the request.

+It made more sense to separate requests from responses.
+Request payloads could then include the fields needed for a request while response payloads could include the fields for a response.
+This reduces the overall size of the payload and makes each better adapted to its use.

 ## Questions We Considered

 1. Do we want one wire protocol to handle all communication, or separate wire protocols per message type (i.e. account creation vs message sending)?